 - Due to the outsourcing of projects, short or long-term, by different corporations, they have created a vast job market for freelancers.
 Freelancers are providing their expertise to many firms on different functions.

 - Many entrepreneurs or small startups are availing the skill sets and expertise of freelancers as well.
 So in short, freelancers have made it easy for individuals to approach them for making a business plan, or tax preparations, etc.

 - The freelancers themselves have the opportunities to become entrepreneurs and outsource their projects to many other freelancers.

 We can say without a doubt that freelancing has contributed a lot to the economy of the country and further has a lot of potentials to further put the citizen of Pakistan towards a productive source of earning.

-To make freelancing a productive career for yourself, it will take time and patience.
+To make freelancing a productive career for yourself, will take time and patience.
 It is not that easy with the kind of competition out there.

 Pakistan’s freelancing industry started taking progressive steps a decade ago.
 When the internet and broadband reach became accessible.
 Today however Freelancing is very popular.
 Not everyone makes it through though.